ps-dps/mc-Tungsten/README.md

 # **mc-tungsten**
-### This library allows for easy and efficient checking for the swapping of equipment and provides the items components in a storage for easy and efficient reading.
+**This library allows for easy and highly efficient checking for the swapping of equipment**

----

 ## **Register an Item**
 Simply apply the modifier `tungsten:apply/<slot>` to the item for each slot tungsten should react to.